Clyybber/cpsdoc/README.md

 # CPS - also known as Continuation-Passing Style - for Nim.

-People watching the Nim community likely have heard the term "CPS" over the last few months.
-It seems that there is confusion about what CPS _is_, what it _is not_, what it can _do_ and what it can _not_ do.
+People watching the Nim community have likely heard the term "CPS" over the last few months.
+It seems there is some confusion about CPS.
+Specifically, what CPS _is_, what it _is not_, what it can _do_ and what it can _not do_.

-This is a little writeup where we try to answer the above questions.
-It will also go into some of the technicalities involved with CPS, and how this could fit in the Nim ecosystem.
+This short writeup attempts to answer the above questions and describes a few technicalities involved with CPS, and how this could fit in the Nim ecosystem.

-In this document I will use the term **CPS** for the programming style using continuations, and **Nim-CPS** when referring to the particular implementation that is currently under development.
+NB: This document uses the term **CPS** for the programming style using continuations, and **Nim-CPS** when referring to the particular implementation that is currently under development.

 ## TL;DR

-(If you have only 1 minute to spare, read this section only and ignore the rest of this document)
+(If you have only 1 minute to spare, read this section)

-*Nim-CPS* is a small library that can do only one simple thing: It basically performs a transformation on Nim functions:
+*Nim-CPS* is a small library that does one and only one simple transformation on Nim functions.
+This transformation:

-- It cuts one big "linear" function into smaller functions.
+- Cuts one big "linear" function into smaller functions.
-- It moves the local variables of the function out of the stack to a different place.
+- Moves local variables of the function out of the stack to a different place.
+- Cuts are made at control flow/jumps, eg: `if`, `return`, calls, etc.

 The end result of this transformation is a list of **continuations**, where a continuation is typically a Nim object with a function pointer, and a list of the variables that where originally on the stack.
 After this transformation, the stack is no longer needed, which allows for some interesting possibilities:

+- Pre-transformed functions _can_ be interrupted part way at each cut point.
+- The transformed parts of a function _can_ be called in a different order, including not calling them at all.
+- Some or all of the transformed parts _can_ be run in different threads.

+Note that _can_ was often used, this is where libraries come in to use the Nim-CPS transform in order to implement:

-- The transformed function can be interrupted half way, and resumed at a later time.
-In the mean time one can run other functions (coroutines! iterators!) or one can wait for I/O to become available (async I/O!)
+- Interrupting and resuming function execution part way, while running another function's parts is the basis of `yield` (coroutines! iterators! generators!), or one can wait for I/O to become available (async I/O!).

-- The transformed parts of the functions can be called in a different order then intended, allowing you to build custom flow control primitives (goto! exceptions!) _without needing support from the language_.
+- Varying the order of calling the transformed parts than originally intended allows you to build custom flow control primitives (goto! exceptions!)
+  _without needing support from the language_.

-- Parts of a function that are known to block (calculations, DNS lookups, etc) could be moved to another thread while keeping the main program responsive.
+- Moving parts of a function that are known to block (calculations, DNS lookups, etc) to another thread while keeping the main program responsive (background processing!).
-  (TODO What's this called)

 - [TODO talk about Nim's bad threading support]